algor1th/lebl/README.md

 # lebl
 ## usage:
 Absolute jumps are not allowed, use labels.
 To declare a label write $labelname.
 Example usage of labels: jump $labelname;
 All statements end with a semicolon.
+The code has to start at the block main.
+See examples

 ## how to use
 There are no command line options.
 Just pass the name of the source file.
 The "compiled" code will be printed to the command line.